Battle for Río San Juan de Nicaragua: Background

 Britain first declared war against Spain on 4 January 1762, and on 18 January 1762, Spain declared war against Britain.
 The British quickly captured Cuba and the Philippines in early 1762.
-Also, in early 1762, William Lyttelton, Jamaica's British governor and commander-in-chief, proposed a naval expedition to the Spanish province of Nicaragua.
+Also, in early 1762, William Lyttelton, Jamaica's British governor and commander-in-chief, proposed a naval expedition to Nicaragua.
 The goal was to sail up the San Juan River to Lake Nicaragua and capture the town of Granada, which would effectively cut Spanish America in half as well as provide potential access to the Pacific Ocean.
 The first and most significant obstacle to success was to capture the Fortress of the Immaculate Conception.

 The conflict began in June 1762, during the administration of interim Governor of Nicaragua Melchor Vidal de Lorca y Villena.
 Supplied by the British expeditionary force, a group of Miskito Sambu filibusters attacked cocoa plantations in the Valley of Matina.
 The following month, they raided many undefended settlements in Nicaragua, including Jinotega, Acoyapa, Lovigüisca, San Pedro de Lóvago, the mission of Apompuá near Juigalpa and Muy Muy, burning and looting the villages as well as capturing some Spanish prisoners.
 Many of the people they captured were sold into slavery in colonial Jamaica.

 The combined British and Miskito Sambu expeditionary force headed towards the Fortress of the Immaculate Conception on the San Juan River in July.
 The attacking force consisted of two thousand men and more than fifty boats, while the soldiers at the fortress numbered only around a hundred.
-To make matters worse, the invaders threatened the region at a time when the commander of the fortress, Don José de Herrera y Sotomayor, had recently died on July 15.
-Lieutenant Don Juan de Aguilar y Santa Cruz assumed temporary command of the garrison.
+To make matters worse, the invaders threatened the region at a time when the commander of the fortress, Don José de Herrera y Sotomayor, was mortally ill.
+As he lay on his deathbed, Herrera's daughter Rafaela made a solemn oath to her father that she would defend the fortress at the cost of her life if necessary.
+The elder Herrera died sometime between 15 July and 17 July, and Lieutenant Don Juan de Aguilar y Santa Cruz assumed temporary command of the garrison.